Password Strength Checker

 How the Password Strength Checker Works

 Type a password to get an instant strength score from 0 (Very Weak) to 4 (Very Strong).
 The score is based on length, character diversity (uppercase, lowercase, digits, symbols), and detection of common patterns or sequential characters.
+Short passwords with no variety almost always score 0 or 1.

 Frequently Asked Questions

-What makes a password strong?
+What actually makes a password strong?

-Is my password safe to enter here?
+Is it safe to type my real password here?

 What score should I aim for?